MarufZak/study-logs/grokking-web-application-security/README.md

 Authorization logic should be documented, because it evolves as the business logic of the application.
 This will serve as a living document.
 Describe clearly what authorization roles are and what they can do at an abstract level.

-Access Control is an umbrella for Authentication and Authorization, because we need to know who the user is before granting permissions.
+_Access Control_ is an umbrella for _Authentication_ and _Authorization_, because we need to know who the user is before granting permissions.
 Access control can be split into 2 categories:

 - RBAC

-  Role Based Access Control (RBAC) is splitting users into different categories, and allow them perform some privileges based on their role.
+  _Role Based Access Control (RBAC)_ is splitting users into different categories, and allow them perform some privileges based on their role.
 For example, in CMS system, roles would be writer and publisher.
 Privileges would be writing article, and publishing it.

   ![RBAC](./assets/rbac.png)

 - ABAC

-  Attribute Based Access Control (ABAC), is about users having control over some resources based on their attributes.
+  _Attribute Based Access Control (ABAC)_, is about users having control over some resources based on their attributes.
 Users are subjects, and resources are objects.
 Subjects usually own the objects, and can perform actions based on attributes defined by subject or object.

   ![ABAC](./assets/abac.png)